lolalaladegs/chat-system/README.md

 A Java-based chat server service system that enables users to join chat rooms, send messages and access chat history.

+There are 2 versions of application made by the developer.
+The following versions are:
+1. RESTful endpoints
+2. Websocket (for enhancement)

 ## Features

-- [x] User authentication with basic username/password
+- [x] User authentication with basic username/password (User credentials not connected on Websocket)
 - [x] Creation of single chat room upon server startup
 - [x] Storage of chat message in database
 - [x] Sending and receiving messages in the chat room
 - [x] Unit testing